jbrough/leucine/README.md

 Exchangeability (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1449787/).

-Probabilistic subsitution matrices like Blossom would be unlikely to add any meaningfull information to these kinds of queries that compare small regions of sequences, but EX has potential.
+Probabilistic subsitution matrices like Blossom would be unlikely to add any information to these kinds of queries that compare small regions of sequences, but EX has potential.